bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 A trace of the AI Engine implementation with N_FIR_FILTERS=1 and N_FIR_TAPS=64 of TARGET=hw is shown in the following figure:
 ![Image of FIR filter AI Engine implementation 1 Filters 64 Taps HW Trace](images/FIR_AIE_64_TAPS_hw.PNG)

-The time reported by trace is with the dat mover kernel running at 156.250MHz.
+The time reported by trace is with the data mover kernel running at 156.250MHz.
 Since the data mover kernel is running at 300MHz, we need to scale the time data.

 To measure throughput, the cursors are lined up with the start and end of the read (datamover_0.strmInpFromFIR) stream (cursor times with us resolution can be obtained by zooming in further):
 ```